kevinresol/turnwing/README.md

 var provider = new JsonProvider<Data<MyLocale>>(reader);
 ```

+To use it, install `tink_json` and include it as dependency in your project

 ## Templates

 `HaxeTemplate` is based on the one provided by Haxe's standard library (`haxe.Template`)